Esscrypt/histori-docs/docs/start/quick-start.md

 To access the Histori API, you first need to create an account.

 1. Visit the [Histori API Portal](https://api.histori.xyz/sign-up).
-2. Sign up with google, github, metamask, or your email address and password.
+2. Sign up with Metamask, Google, Github or your email address and password.

-## Step 2: Get Your API Key
+## Step 2: Get Your Project ID

 Once logged in, you will be able to generate your API key.

-1. Navigate to the **API Keys** section of your dashboard.
+1. Navigate to the **Project ID** section of your dashboard.
-2. Click **Show** on the API Key field.
+2. Click **Show** on the Project ID field.
-3. Your API key will appear.
+3. Your Project ID key will appear.
 Be sure to copy this key and keep it secure.

 ## Step 3: Make an API Request

-All requests to the Histori API require your API key to be sent in the `x-api-key` header.
+All requests to the Histori API require your Project ID API key to be sent either in the `x-api-key` header or in the `projectId` query parameter.
 The API uses a RESTful approach, and all endpoints are accessible via `GET` requests.

 ### Example Request Format